Bill-Costa/Error-Grudge/README.md

 The mix-in methods added by this module should work with any type of blessed object.
-However be aware that the services provided by this module are **not thread-safe**.
+However be aware that the services provided by this module are **NOT THREAD-SAFE**.
 While a generous set of convenience methods are provided for examining and manipulating your object's event status, as few as three of these methods are needed to cover most basic use cases.